The quintessential FP&A glossary.

 General Ledger (GL)

-The general ledger (GL) is an accounting record used to track and summarize all financial transactions within an organization.
+The general ledger (GL) is an accounting record used to track and summarise all financial transactions within an organisation.
 Increasingly, general ledgers are moving to cloud-based software so that users can access the information at any time and more easily integrate with other transactional systems.

-Governance is a system of rules and practices established to ensure accountability, transparency, and fairness with all stakeholders involved in an organization or project.
-Corporate governance most often refers to the governance process overseen by an organization’s board of directors.
-However, governance is often applied across many aspects of an organization such as the governance of a large IT project or other significant investment.
+Governance is a system of rules and practices established to ensure accountability, transparency and fairness with all stakeholders involved in an organisation or project.
+Corporate governance most often refers to the governance process overseen by an organisation’s board of directors.
+However, governance is often applied across many aspects of an organisation such as the governance of a large IT project or other significant investment.